 VACCINATIONS

-Although TBE is less common, it can lead to serious illness.
-The risk of severe illness increases in adolescence and adulthood.
 There is no specific treatment for TBE; only the symptoms can be managed.

 The most effective prevention is protection against tick bites.

-check your body and clothing for ticks during and after outdoor activities.
+Check your body and clothing for ticks during and after outdoor activities.

 Three vaccinations are needed for full protection.